Chennai Breast Centre

 Guided by Indian Council of Medical Research (ICMR) guidelines, the CBC IEC ensures a competent and objective review of all ethical aspects of the project proposals received by it.
 It strives to protect and promote the dignity, rights and well-being of potential research participants.
 It also makes sure that universal ethical values and international scientific standards are adhered to.
 The committee meets regularly to inform the members on any updates.

-A phase III, double-blind, placebo controlled, randomised trial assessing the effects of aspirin on disease recurrence and survival after primary therapy in common non-metastatic solid tumours.
 In India, the trial has been approved by the Directorate of the National Cancer Grid (NCG), and is part of the NCG trials portfolio.
 University College London (UCL) and the Tata Memorial Centre (TMC) are co-sponsors of the trial and have delegated responsibility for the overall management of the Add-Aspirin trial to the MRC CTU at UCL and Tata Memorial Centre CTU for India.

 Chennai Breast Centre is one of the centres participating in this Add Aspirin trial.